tguillemot/thursday_geek/01-Git_talk/Readme.md

 ```git
 git clone git@github.com:/repository.git
 ```
-If you don't have the push rights, you will have to push on your own private repositery.
-On Github you can fork a repositery easily by clicking on the fork button.
+If you don't have the push rights, you will have to create a copy of the repositery.
+On Github you can fork easily by clicking on the fork button.

 ## 1.3 Git branches
-On the master branch, we push only workings version of the repositery.
-Thus, if we want to modify something or add a new feature, we must create and work on a new branch.
+Since now, we have only a branch called master but we can create another.
+Thus, if we want to modify something or add a new feature on our code, we create a new branch.

-Create a branch :
+To create a branch :
 ```git
 git branch branch_name
 ```